 One dynamic, two balanced

 The acoustic performance of the Triple Driver BT is practically the same as that of the wired variants of these headphones.
 In other words, the sound is full, satisfyingly detailed and very fun, with high frequencies, which somewhat reduces the openness of the sound but also eliminates the fatigue of the ears during longer listening which we greatly appreciate about in-ear earphones.
-The bass is abundant and well controlled throughout the range with the exception of the lowest frequencies – those we hear less as a concrete impact, and more like a “rumbling” int he background.
-In this frequencies Triple Driver BT is not overly detailed and in songs with abundance of such, extremely low frequencies, somewhat blurring the entire lower frequency spectrum, and in extreme cases can even suppress the vocals.
+The bass is abundant and well-controlled throughout the range except for the lowest frequencies – those we hear less as a concrete impact, and more like a “rumbling” int he background.
+In this frequencies, Triple Driver BT is not overly detailed and in songs with an abundance of such, extremely low frequencies, somewhat blurring the entire lower frequency spectrum, and in extreme cases can even suppress the vocals.
 With this in mind, these headphones we would not necessarily recommend to users who have genres like hip-hop and extremely “bass” electronic on the daily repertoire.
-With all other music genres Triple Driver BT is great and delivers a really good sound.
+With all other music genres, Triple Driver BT is great and delivers a really good sound.